coder/docs/guides/customization/gpg-forwarding.md

 -----END PGP SIGNATURE-----
 ```

-If you decide to run a web terminal or use the terminal within code-server, it
+If you decide to run a web terminal or use the terminal within code-server,
-will prompt you for the pin and make use of the ssh socket.
-This is true for
+you'll be prompted for to enter your pin and to use the SSH socket (this is true
-terminals that are running from different devices as well.
+for terminals that are running from different devices as well).

-### Mitigating the risk

-The signing activity only takes a second to complete but the GPG socket remains
-open for a few minutes.

-### What it looks like
+### Example: GPG forwarding action

+The following is an example of what a GPG forwarding action looks like:

 ```console
 % gpgconf --launch gpg-agent